SorkinType/Merriweather/README.md

 This repo is where updates to this project will be found

-The previous repo here https://github.com/EbenSorkin/Merriweather Will be left intact but is now depreciated.
+The previous repo here https://github.com/EbenSorkin/Merriweather will be left intact but is now inactive.

+Issues from the previous repo will be ported over when I can figure out how to do it.

 # Merriweather FONTLOG